browserplus/borg/data/pages/docs/developer/platform/00_home.md

 This proposed service API consists of four distinct pieces:

-1. (A Web Services API)[/docs/developer/platform/wsapi] - How agents can query/download available services.
+1. [A Web Services API](/docs/developer/platform/wsapi) - How agents can query/download available services.
-2. (Packaging Format)[/docs/developer/platform/packaging] - How services should be packaged/signed.
+2. [Packaging Format](/docs/developer/platform/packaging) - How services should be packaged/signed.
-3. (The C Service API)[/docs/developer/platform/capi] - A simplified NPAPI focused on scriptable services.
+3. [The C Service API](/docs/developer/platform/capi) - A simplified NPAPI focused on scriptable services.
-4. (The JavaScript API)[/docs/developer/platform/jsapi] - How untrusted websites "require" and use services.
+4. [The JavaScript API](/docs/developer/platform/jsapi) - How untrusted websites "require" and use services.

 ## Future Work